dhellmann/pymotw-3/source/sysconfig/index.rst

 .. module:: sysconfig
     :synopsis: Interpreter Compile-time Configuration

-:Purpose: Access the configuration settings used to build Python.

 The features of :mod:`sysconfig` have been extracted from :mod:`distutils` to create a stand-alone module.
 It includes functions for determining the settings used to compile and install the